wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.4.0 =
+Feature Upgrade.
+3 new features including support for all WC sort options for Shop page plus for new WC default sort plus 1 bug fix.
+Also full compatibility with WordPress version 4.3.1

 = 1.3.5 =
 Major Maintenance Upgrade.
 6 Code Tweaks plus 3 bug fixes for full compatibility with WordPress v 4.3.0 and WooCommerce v 2.4.4